M-Endymion/powershell-sccm/README.md

 # PowerShell SCCM / MECM Scripts

-A professional collection of PowerShell scripts for **Microsoft Endpoint Configuration Manager** (SCCM / MECM) administration, deployment, and troubleshooting.
+A professional collection of PowerShell scripts for **Microsoft Endpoint Configuration Manager** (SCCM / MECM) administration, deployment, customization, and troubleshooting.

-Created and maintained by **M-Endymion**.
+Maintained by **M-Endymion**.

 ---